ReshmaaSelvaraj/reshma/README.md

 ### 🌟 Business Analyst at Chain-Sys Corporation | Automation Enthusiast

-Business Analyst with expertise in Master Data Management (MDM), SQL, and process automation.
+-Business Analyst with expertise in Master Data Management (MDM), SQL, and process automation.
 Skilled in leveraging tools like Power BI and Power Automate to optimize workflows and deliver data-driven insights.
 Passionate about improving business operations and solving complex challenges in dynamic industries.
 ---

 ### 🔗 Socials: